MikeFernando/rest-api-node-without-framework/README.md

 ## 📚 Project information.

 - I developed this API with the purpose of deepening my knowledge about the internal workings of microframeworks such as "Express" and "Fastify", among others.
-This understanding enhances my development process, helping to increase our productivity as developers.
+This understanding enhances my development process, helping to increase my productivity as developers.
 &nbsp;

 ## 💻 What's in the project?